MicrosoftDocs/power-platform/power-platform/solution-templates/hr/onboarding-buddy/install-and-set-up.md

 You can easily access and install the Onboarding Buddy template from AppSource, a Microsoft digital storefront.
 Take these steps to go through the AppSource install process:

 1. Go to the [Onboarding Buddy template in AppSource](<https://aka.ms/AccessOnboardingBuddyTemplate>) and select **Get it now**.
+This takes you to the *Install Onboarding Buddy Template* window in the [Power Platform admin center](https://admin.powerplatform.microsoft.com/).
+   :::image type="content" source="media/install/ob-install-env.png" alt-text="Select the environment in which to install the template.":::
 1. Select the developer environment that you prepared for the template.
-   :::image type="content" source="media/install/ob-install-env.png" alt-text="Select the environment in which to install the template.":::
 1. Agree to the *Terms and Privacy* statements by selecting the boxes.
 1. Select **Install**.
 You're taken to a screen where you can view the installation status.
 Once the installation is complete, the status shows as *Installed*.